zailleh/ha-average-wind-direction/README.md

 *Please :star: this repo if you find it useful*

-# Average Sensor for Home Assistant
+# Average Wind Direction Sensor for Home Assistant

 [![GitHub Release][releases-shield]][releases]
 [![GitHub Activity][commits-shield]][commits]